davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 const { width = 100, height = 100, color = 'blue', fontSize = 18 };
 ```

 In the above example, neither `height` nor `fontSize` are destructured from the `settings` object, but they're declared anyway and given default values, so they won't be undefined.
-Note that both `width` and `color` get default values, but if you call them, they will give theh values from the object (`300` and `'black'`, resp.)
+Note that both `width` and `color` get default values, but if we call them, they will give theh values from the object (`300` and `'black'`, resp.)

 All of this can be combined as the following example of object destructuring with variable renaming and default values shows: